Brown Line Church

 Our Beliefs

 Like most people, we are after deep, full life — beyond self-centeredness, and beyond the American status quo that privileges the wealthiest 1% of our society, and exploits the poor.
-Here, we wonder if a big part of that pursuit has to be spiritual: learning to continually look outside ourselves for the help we can’t give ourselves.
+Here, we wonder if a big part of that pursuit has to be spiritual: learning to continually look beyond ourselves for the help we can’t give ourselves.
 The good life isn’t automatic, and living courageously on behalf of others isn’t automatic.
 Living in accordance with our highest values, pushing beyond the consumeristic rat race, staying engaged in equity and justice and anti-racism work are not things we can just pull off relying on ourselves and our will power.

 The help and guide we look to at Brown Line Church is Jesus.